-- 3. This By-law shall apply to the development of all lots in the Municipality where the structure is: - (a) a residential building; - (b) less than 600 square metres in building area; and - (c) three (3) or fewer storeys in building height. - 4.
-Notwithstanding section 3, this By-law shall not apply to the following: - (a) a renovation of an existing building that does not involve changes to the building footprint or changes to the lot grading and drainage patterns;
+- 3. This By-law shall apply to the development of all lots in the Municipality where the structure is: - (a) a residential building; - (b) less than 600 square metres in building area; and - (c) three (3) or fewer storeys in building height.; and - (d) located within an area where a sanitary sewerage system is provided or is to be provided anywhere in the Municipality. - 4.
+Notwithstanding section 3, this By-law shall not apply to the following:

-- (b) new building construction where lot grading is regulated by a Development Agreement; and - (c) a building designed to be situated on a site conforming with CSA Z240.10.1, Site Preparation, Foundation, and Anchorage of Manufactured Homes.
+- (a) a renovation of an existing building that does not involve changes to the building footprint or changes to the lot grading and drainage patterns; - (b) new building construction where lot grading is regulated by a Development Agreement; and - (c) a building designed to be situated on a site conforming with CSA Z240.10.1, Site Preparation, Foundation, and Anchorage of Manufactured Homes.